sainho93/standard-readme/spec.md

 **Requirements:**
 - Cover motivation.
+- Cover objective.
 - Cover abstract dependencies.
 - Cover intellectual provenance: A `See Also` section is also fitting.

-### Install
+### Installation
 **Status:** Required by default, optional for [documentation repositories](#definitions).

 **Requirements:**
+- List all downloading choices for different platforms
-- Code block illustrating how to install.
+- Code block illustrating set-up steps.

 **Subsections:**
 - `Dependencies`.
 Required if there are unusual dependencies or dependencies that must be manually installed.